shrapp/pyquil-noise-simulation/README.md

 Do we add noise as I or on every specefic gate?
 (Is there any physical differene?)

+-After each 2q gate add I on every qubit

-Why T2 is upper bounded by 2 * T1 ?
+Why T2 is upper bounded by T1 * 2 ?

+-There is a connection but we wont implement

 Which way to build damping and dephasing kraus operators is better?
 (3K vs 4K)